Related publications

 Each time the average temperature falls below 0°C for seven days in a row between 1 November and 31 March, you'll receive £25.

+You do not need to apply for Cold Weather Payment.
 After each period of very cold weather in your area, you should get a payment within 14 working days.
 It’s paid into the same bank or building society account as your benefit payments.
 Getting it won’t affect any of your other benefits.

 The money isn’t paid to you but will be taken off your energy bill by your energy supplier.
 It is worth £150.